xuankimtran/docs-1/pages/katalon-analytics/docs/agents.md

 4. Then you will see an `agentconfig` file containing Katalon TestOps integration details.
     > You may edit the agent configuration file later on your local machine.
+    >
+    > In case there is a file with different name, please make sure you have updated the file name to `agentconfig`.

+## Start an Agent in MacOS/Linux

-5. Open your **Command-line Interface** and locate the agent installation package folder.
+1. Open your **Command-line Interface** and locate the folder where you put the 3 files as mentioned above.
+For example: `cd Desktop/`.
-6. Start the Agent with the below command.

-   * MacOS or Linux: `./start.sh`

-     > Please make sure you have given execute permission to both start script and executable file (for MacOs and Linux)
+2. Please make sure you have given execute permission to both start script and executable file (for MacOs and Linux) using the following command: `chmod +x *`.

-   * Windows: `start.bat`
+3. Start the Agent with the following command: `./start.sh`.

+4. It may take a while for the Agent to start.

+## Start an Agent in Windows

+1. Open your **Command-line Interface** and locate the folder where you put the 3 files as mentioned above.
+For example: `cd Desktop/`.

+2. Start the Agent with the following command: `start.bat`

-7. It may take a while for the Agent to start.
+3. It may take a while for the Agent to start.

+## View Agent statuses

-To view Agent statuses, go to **Test Environments** in **TestOps CI**.
+You can check statuses of your Agents by going to **Test Environments** in **TestOps CI**.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/agents/agent-status.png)